 b.
-Using DA Form 3626 does not relieve commanders and supervisors from reporting revocations, suspensions, declarations of ineligibility, or traffic-point assessments.
-For these actions, DA Form 4833, AE Form 190-1AX, or AE Form 190-1K will be sent to the DES or SF commander, who will send it to the RMV.
-The DES or SF commander will assess traffic points when the commander or supervisor fails to respond within 60 calendar days after receiving DA Form 3946, the LER, or AE Form 190-1AX.
-The DES or SF commander will send the appropriate form to the RMV.
+Using DA Form 3626 does not relieve commanders and supervisors of reporting revocations, suspensions, declarations of ineligibility, or traffic point assessments.
+For these actions, DA Form 4833, AEA Form 190-1AX, or AEA Form 190-1K must be sent to the DES or the SF commander, who will send it to the RMV.
+The DES or the SF commander will assess traffic points when a commander or supervisor fails to respond within 60 calendar days after receiving DA Form 3946, the LER, or AEA Form 190-1AX.
+The DES or the SF commander will send the appropriate form to the RMV.

 c.
-The USAREUR PM/RMV will administratively assess points if a commander or supervisor returns any report of action taken (DA Form 4833, AE Form 190-1AX, or AE Form 190-1K) with "no action taken," but failed to complete the remarks block to explain why no action was taken (para 2-21c).
+The USAREUR-AF PM/RMV will administratively assess points when a commander or supervisor returns any report of action taken (DA Form 4833, AEA Form 190-1AX, or AEA Form 190-1K) with "no action taken," but failed to complete the remarks block to explain why no action was taken (para 2-21c).